iamntz/ploopyx/readme.md

     - if you click, it's click 3
     - if you hold, it enables scroll _and_ switch to layer 2
     - adds `VOLUME_ON_SCROLL` code, which will allow you to control volume by moving the trackball
+3. Adds the `DPI_SLOW_MO` keycode.
+You can now slow down the cursor with a press of a button!

 ### Missing functionality?